 With the convenience of technology minimizing the need for routine trips into the branch, it has become easier than ever to take care of finances wherever we may be.
-While this advancement makes it easier to manage finances, with it comes a growing issue for older adults that may become susceptible to fraud and financial abuse.
+With this advancement, comes a growing issue for older adults that may become susceptible to fraud and financial abuse.

 According to the FDIC

-, most elder financial abuse involves forgery, scams, identity theft, or undue pressure to give someone access to funds or property by providing pressure to provide personal information.
+, most elder financial abuse involves forgery, scams, identity theft, or undue pressure to give someone access to funds or property by coercing them into providing personal information.

 The best way to protect seniors from financial abuse is being aware of how to do so.
 The first step for seniors to avoid financial abuse is to be proactive:

-- Seniors can protect themselves by appointing a trustworthy person to share financial planning matters with.
-This can assist with keeping track of finances as well as financial decisions down the road, if the person may be unable to do so themselves.
+- Seniors can protect themselves by appointing a trustworthy person to share financial planning matters with, such as keeping track of finances and making financial decisions down the road, if the person may be unable to do so themselves.

 - Get organized.
-Make sure financial records are in order and be aware of account balances.
+Make sure financial records are in order and routinely review account balances.

 - Never provide personal information, including your social security number, account number, pin number, online banking password, or other sensitive financial information in response to an unsolicited request.
 This may be over the phone, in an email, or through a text message.